Trump urges Roy Moore not to run for Senate again despite having 'nothing against' him

 Trump's tweet followed Moore's comments Tuesday hinting that he might make another run for Senate.

-“He knows that if I run I will beat [Sen.] Doug Jones,” Moore tweeted after Rep. Bradley Byrne, R-Ala,, warned voters against backing Moore as the Republican nominee to take on Jones, D-Ala.
-Byrne is running in the GOP primary for that seat.
+“He knows that if I run I will beat Doug Jones,” Moore tweeted after Rep. Bradley Byrne, R-Ala,, warned voters against backing Moore as the Republican nominee to take on Jones, a Democrat who beat Moore in 2017.
+Byrne is running in the GOP primary to challenge Jones.

+Moore told The Associated Press that he Trump's comments will not influence whether he runs in 2020, adding that he will make an announcement on that decision next month.

+"I think the president is coming under pressure from people in Washington, scared that I will run for the Senate, scared I will win and know I can win," Moore, 72, said.

+"Everybody knows I can win and that's what's worrying in Washington," he said.

-Moore, the GOP's nominee in the 2017 special election to fill then-Attorney General Jeff Sessions' seat, lost to Jones in a major upset after multiple women accused Moore of sexual misconduct when they were teenagers and he was in his 30s, which he denied.
+Moore lost to Jones in a special election to fill then-Attorney General Jeff Sessions' seat after multiple women accused Moore of sexual misconduct when they were teenagers and he was in his 30s.
+He denied the allegations.

 While other Republicans distanced themselves from Moore after those women came forward, Trump stood by Moore in light of the allegations.